MicrosoftDocs/win32/desktop-src/IndexSrv/implementing-a-word-breaker.md

 ---
 title: Implementing a Word Breaker
-description: Implementing a Word Breaker ms.assetid: 'c257db30-821a-44c0-8896-890090c9aedf'
+description: Implementing a Word Breaker ms.assetid: c257db30-821a-44c0-8896-890090c9aedf ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Implementing a Word Breaker

 > [!Note]
 > Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.

 Word breakers for Indexing Service implement the [**IWordBreaker**](iwordbreaker.md) interface.
 The [**BreakText**](iwordbreaker-breaktext.md) method performs all text processing and parsing.
 To implement a word breaker component, you must have language heuristics for your language.
 This includes information about syntax and morphology.
 You may also need a list of words to exclude or include.
 You build the file of noise words for your language locale from the list of excluded words.
 For more information about linguistic considerations and how these considerations affect word breaker implementations, see [Linguistic and Unicode Considerations](linguistic-and-unicode-considerations.md).